Gas in Stomach: What It Is, 9 Causes, 11 Symptoms & Natural Relief Remedies

 - Heavy, creamy gravies and fried snacks

-Instead of removing many foods at once, it often helps to notice what bothers you most and how it was eaten (late, fast, with less sleep, during stress).
+Instead of removing many foods at once, it helps to follow a structured diet plan for bloating that suits your digestion pattern (late, fast, with less sleep, during stress).

 Sometimes gas feels “too much” not because gas is truly extreme, but because it is trapped or the gut is sensitive.
 That discomfort can feel intense even when the belly is not visibly swollen.